adamdecaf/httpz/README.md

     Response Methods
     >>:: -- Process headers
-    json-> -- Process the response as json xml-> -- Process the response as xml
+    json_> -- Process the response as json xml_> -- Process the response as xml

 ## Features